There is no preparation for traumatic injury.

 NeuroHope works with its clients to develop specialized programs that focus on getting individuals out of their chairs and working hard, focusing on functional activities to improve muscular and cardiovascular health, to help alleviate the complications that come hand in hand with SCI (bladder infections, pressure sores, range of motion, spasticity, etc.)

 The benefits of improving health through regular exercise have proven to reduce hospital re-admission rates and health care costs, benefitting hospitals, insurers, patients and caregivers.

-Nora Foster, PT, DPT shares the NeuroHope vision of creating Indiana’s first extended rehabilitative and wellness facility, and she is excited to provide future clients with the aggressive, activity based therapy and exercise they need.
+Nora Foster, PT, DPT is the Director of Therapy at NeuroHope and a founding member of the NeuroHope Board of Directors.
+Nora shares the vision of building Indiana’s first extended rehabilitative and wellness facility, and is excited to provide clients with the aggressive, activity based therapy and exercise they need.

 She is an active member of the American Physical Therapy Association (APTA), a certified Clinical Instructor, and has helped create a SCI support group in the Indianapolis area.
 Her research activities include a published study in the NeuroRehabilitation journal on community-based group exercise for persons with Parkinson’s disease.

 Nora married her husband Brent in 2013.
 They enjoy the outdoors and being active camping, kayaking, traveling and spending time with family and friends.